 User Friendly: My old GPS watch has 4 different buttons, all serving different purposes.
 The Adventurer is navigated via one large, square button (press up, down, right, or left) that vibrates when pressed.
 The watch face is large and easy-to-read, and it includes both the time & date.

 Battery: The Adventurer uses a proprietary charger that syncs the watch with your computer.
 I found the charger a little difficult to connect at first, but it was fine once I got a feel for it.
 The battery life is good.
 I use the watch periodically throughout the day (not 24/7), and I only need to charge it every few days.

 Fitness Tracking: This watch seems to work just as well as my FitBit Flex, in terms of tracking my daily & weekly steps, mileage, calories, etc. I haven’t used it to track my sleep – it just seems too large to be worn comfortably all night.

 App: The TomTom Sports app is straightforward and pretty easy to use.
 You can use it to set goals and to determine your personal heart rate zones.
 You can also sync your data with other sports apps like MyFitnessPal, RunKeeper, Strava, NikePlus, and more.

 Music: I haven’t been able to figure out how to sync my Adventurer with my iTunes account yet.
 I’m not super tech savvy, and the instructions (both written and online) are a bit outside my wheelhouse.
 Still, I love the idea of this feature and I plan to use it – I just need to learn how.

-You can learn more about the TomTom Adventurer HERE.
-It retails for $349.99 but is currently available on TomTom.com for $297.49.
+You can learn more about the TomTom Adventurer on TomTom.com.
+It retails for $349.99 but is currently available online for $297.49.
 And I’m happy to answer any questions for you about my personal experience – just leave them in the comments!